 What is a Buyout?

-A buyout refers to an investment transaction where one party buys all or the majority of a company’s shares (at least 51%) in order to gain control of the target company.
-The acquirer buys out the current holders of the equity of the target company and the former owners lose control in exchange for compensation.
+A buyout refers to an investment transaction where one party acquires control of a company, either through an outright purchase or by obtaining a controlling equity interest (at least 51% of the company’s voting shares).
 Usually, a buyout also includes the purchase of the target’s outstanding debt, which is also known as assumed debt by the acquirer.

-The transaction often takes place in situations where the purchaser considers a firm to be undervalued or underperforming and shows a potential of improving operationally and financially under their new ownership and control.
+The transaction often takes place in situations where the purchaser considers a firm to be undervalued or underperforming, with potential for improving operationally and financially under new ownership and control.
 Like any other investment, a buyout will take place when an acquiring party sees that there is an opportunity of making a good return on their investment.
-A buyout offer may be one of the main goals of a business owner or an unforeseen opportunity.
+A buyout offer may be one of the main goals of a business owner, or an unforeseen opportunity that arises.

 The Buyout Process

-The buyout process typically commences when an interested acquirer formally makes a buyout offer to the board of directors of the company, who represent the shareholders of the company.
-Negotiations will then ensue, after which the board of directors will provide insight to shareholders on whether to sell the shares of the company or not.
+The buyout process typically commences when an interested acquirer formally makes a buyout offer to the board of directors of the target company, who represent the shareholders of the company.
+Negotiations will then ensue, after which the board of directors will provide insight to shareholders on whether to sell their shares or not.

 The money to be used in buyout transactions is usually supplied by private individuals, companies, private equity firms, lenders, pension funds and other institutions.
 Buyout firms focus on facilitating and funding buyouts and may do so with others in a deal or alone.
 Such firms normally acquire their money from wealthy individuals, loans, or institutional investors.